GrowerMain/COMP2042_Y2_CW/README.md

 ### 4. **Moving background:**
 - **Explanation:**
-  Introducing a moving background would make gameplay more engaging and improve player overal experience
+  Introducing a moving background would make gameplay more engaging and improve player overall experience

 - **Challenges Encountered:**
     - Having a background constantly moving can be confusing to focus on the ball.